afourmy/flask-gentelella/README.md

 [Gentelella](https://github.com/puikinsh/gentelella) is a free to use Bootstrap admin template.

 This project integrates Gentelella with Flask using blueprints, flask_login and flask_migrate.
+It is also available on [Dockerhub](https://hub.docker.com/r/afourmy/flask-gentelella/) for the application to run in a docker container (see below).

 ![Gentelella Bootstrap Admin Template](https://cdn.colorlib.com/wp/wp-content/uploads/sites/2/gentelella-admin-template-preview.jpg "Gentelella Theme Browser Preview")